-An initial meta-analysis on the use of dolutegravir in six studies and from four control databases suggested it appeared safe to use in pregnancy [36].
-However, a preliminary unscheduled analysis of an ongoing birth surveillance study in Botswana reported an increased risk of neural tube defects among infants of women who become pregnant while taking dolutegravir-based regimens [37].
+An initial meta-analysis on the use of dolutegravir in six studies and from four control databases suggested it appeared safe to use in pregnancy [37].
+However, a preliminary unscheduled analysis of an ongoing birth surveillance study in Botswana reported an increased risk of neural tube defects among infants of women who become pregnant while taking dolutegravir-based regimens [38].
 The study reported four cases of neural tube defects out of 426 infants born to women who were on dolutegravir-based regimens at the time of conception.
 This rate of 0.94% compares to a rate of neural tube defects of 0.12% among infants born to women taking nondolutegravir-based regimens at the time of conception.
-Of note there have been no reported neural tube defects in infants born to a further 2812 women in the Botswana study who started dolutegravir during pregnancy, including in the first trimester [38].
+Of note there have been no reported neural tube defects in infants born to a further 2812 women in the Botswana study who started dolutegravir during pregnancy, including in the first trimester [39].

-Further analysis of prospective surveillance data on 1683 women from the Tsepamo study in Botswana was presented at the 10th IAS Conference on HIV Science [39] and published [40] recently.
-These women were on dolutegravir-based ART regimens at the time of conception and five neural tube defects were reported (0.30%).
-This compares to a rate of neural tube defects of 0.10% in women who conceived on non-dolutegravir-containing ART, and 0.04% in those taking efavirenz-containing regimens at the time of conception.
-The greater number of conceptions on dolutegravir in this analysis provides a more precise estimate with narrower confidence intervals (CIs) (95% CI 0.06-067) than the initial data, and shows a smaller difference in incidence of neural tube defects between exposure to dolutegravir at conception and exposure to other ART.
+Further analysis of prospective surveillance data on 1908 women from the Tsepamo study in Botswana was presented at AIDS 2020 [40].
+These women were on dolutegravir-based ART regimens at the time of conception and seven neural tube defects were reported (0.20%), down from 0.9% in original data in published in 2018 [41].
+This compares to a rate of neural tube defects of 0.11% in women who conceived on non-dolutegravir-containing ART, and 0.07% in those taking efavirenz-containing regimens at the time of conception.
+The greater number of conceptions on dolutegravir in this analysis provides a more precise estimate with further narrowing of confidence intervals (CIs) (95% CI 0.09-04) than the initial data, and shows a smaller difference in incidence of neural tube defects to dolutegravir at conception and exposure to other ART.

-Two other studies recently reported neural tube defect rates in infants exposed to dolutegravir at conception [41].
-A neural tube defect surveillance study, also conducted in Botswana, reported a neural tube defect rate of 0.66% in 152 dolutegravir-exposed pregnancies and a retrospective analysis from Brazil reported no neural tube defects among infants born to 382 women who conceived on dolutegravir [42]; the overall rate of neural tube defects in Brazil is <0.06%.
-Furthermore, the most recent update from the APR showed that among 248 dolutegravir exposures at conception there was one neural tube defect giving a prevalence of 0.40% [43].
+Two other studies recently reported neural tube defect rates in infants exposed to dolutegravir at conception [42].
+A neural tube defect surveillance study, also conducted in Botswana, reported a neural tube defect rate of 0.66% in 152 dolutegravir-exposed pregnancies and a retrospective analysis from Brazil reported no neural tube defects among infants born to 382 women who conceived on dolutegravir [43]; the overall rate of neural tube defects in Brazil is <0.06%.
+Furthermore, the most recent update from the APR showed that among 248 dolutegravir exposures at conception there was one neural tube defect giving a prevalence of 0.40% [44].
 However, this estimate is based on a single neural tube defect among a relatively small number of exposures.